glauciabierwagen/first-assignment/README.md

 A user should NOT be able to put anything that is NOT a number in the input You can find screenshots in this repo so you can see how a menu can look like.

+<b> Guidance </b>

-GUIDANCE: The objects should have the following properties.
+The objects should have the following properties.
 You can also see what data type each property should be.
 Object name: account Properties of the object: accountName: String, balance: Number (initiate this to 100 from start), getBalance: function, deposit: function, withdrawal: function, getAccountName: function, accountError: function, exitAccount: function

 The object should handle all of the functionality (logic).
 You also need to create a function called atm() that should be responsible for showing the menu to the user and based on the user input show the correct choice.